 Primorac has given numerous presentations at transatlantic fora in France, Belgium, Italy, Croatia, Hungary, Ukraine, Greece, Bosnia-Hercegovina, and Niger and has been a frequent speaker at home, including at the National Defense University, U.S. Institute of Peace, University of Chicago, Tufts University, Virginia Military Institute, and American Bar Association.
 He was a Senior Advisor on Iraq at the Atlantic Council.

 Primorac has advised global corporations in the telecommunication, construction, tourism, energy, and security sectors.
 He crafted investment portfolios for the Japan External Trade Organizations and Canada’s Department of Foreign Affairs and International Trade.

 He has published in The Wall Street Journal, National Review, Christian Science Monitor, Devex, Foreign Policy, Journal for Interamerican Studies and World Affairs, and most US regional newspapers.

 Primorac has been cited in major U.S. and global media such as The Washington Post, The Wall Street Journal, The New York Time, USA-Today, Los Angeles Times.
 Daily Caller, Real Clear Politics, Christianity Today and Catholic News Agency.
 His media appearances include CNN International, ABC Good Morning America, Fox TV News, EWTN, BBC Radio, National Public Radio, and C-SPAN’s Washington Journal.

-Primorac received his master’s degree in international relations from the University of Chicago and his bachelor’s degree in biology from Franklin and Marshal College.
+Primorac received his master’s degree in international relations from the University of Chicago and his bachelor’s degree in biology from Franklin and Marshall College.